remodlai/litellm-nova/docs/my-website/docs/proxy/caching.md

 ```

 #### Viewing Cache Keys from responses
-You can view the cache_key in the response headers, on cache hits the cache key is sent as the `x-litellm-cache-key` response headers
+You can view the cache_key in the response headers, on cache hits the cache key is sent as the `x-remodl-cache-key` response headers
 ```shell
 curl -i --location 'http://0.0.0.0:4000/chat/completions' \
     --header 'Authorization: Bearer sk-1234' \